crmcarecloud/api-php-client/docs/Api/TokensApi.md

     $config
 );
 $token_id = "token_id_example"; // string | A client application token.
-$external_application_id = "external_application_id_example"; // string | ID of external application.
-For ID of external application, please contact your account manager or look to resource [customer-external-applications](#tag/Customer-external-applications).
+$external_application_id = "external_application_id_example"; // string | ID of an external application.
+This is an application that you want to login a customer with an authentication token.
+For ID of an external application, please contact your CareCloud administrator.
 $token_type = 1; // int | Parameter set witch token type should be generated. *Possible values: 1- alphanumeric, 2- numeric*
 $accept_language = "cs, en-gb;q=0.8"; // string | The unique ID of the language code by ISO 639-1.